coreos/coreos-xhyve/README.md

 sudo coreos-xhyve-run
 ```

-In your teminal you should see something like this:
+In your terminal you should see something like this:

 ```
 This is localhost (Linux x86_64 4.0.3) 02:59:17